petertodd/hacker-barbie-visits-the-agency/hacker-barbie-visits-the-agency.md

 Skipper was incredulous "They were using Windows XP and PowerPoint?!
 And they let you bring your laptop in there?"
-Barbie explained "I couldn't believe it myself.
-I mean, you're supposed to compartmentalise the secrets, but not the know-how on how to keep the secrets secret."
-Skipper just shook her head.
-"Kinda takes the magic out of working for the Agency doesn't it?"
+Barbie explained "I couldn't believe it when the director said even I could bring mine in so long as I didn't connect it to any ethernet cables."
+She had a touch of anger in her voice "You're supposed to compartmentalise the secrets, not the know-how on how to keep the secrets secret."
+Skipper shook her head.
+"Kinda takes the magic out of working for them doesn't it?"
 Barbie sighed, eyes downward and embarassed "I guess that's what zero public accountability gets you.
-I bought into the myth of the Agency hook, line, and sinker."
-Barbie looked up at her sister "I'm sorry I didn't listen to you before."
+I bought into the myth of the all-knowing Agency hook, line, and sinker.
+They're just regular people."
+She looked up at her sister "I'm sorry I didn't listen to you before."
 Skipper hugged her warmly "I never doubted that you were a good person."

-"You think you stole enough info?"
-Barbie replied "I don't know.
+Skipper finally asked the big question "You think you stole enough info to go public?"
+Barbie replied "I got thousands of Powerpoint slides off the personal laptops in the audience—"
-The Agency director left her laptop running in the conference room; the WiFi chipset firmware exploit I used grabbed thousands of those ridiculous Powerpoint slides all the Agency brass make.
-Scariest three hours of my life, though I don't think their internal network auditing is anywhere near good enough to have caught me.
-But that's all I have, no real tech details."

-Skipper thought about it "So long as the public believes the slides are real I think we'll make a genuine impact."

-Barbie nodded "They were enough to convince me that what my company and I were doing was wrong."
-Skipper added "Exactly.
-And a lot of tech details have been independently rediscovered, like the Dual_EC_DRBG backdoor, or the dozens of firmware backdoors your company found.
-We just need to convince people to believe the evidence they already have."
+Amazed Skipper interrupted her "During your presentation on WiFi chipset exploits?!"
+Barbie beamed "Ironic right?
+The director was really nice to me after, she said I looked so nervous—"

+"Because you were busy rooting her laptop right in front of her!"

+"No!
+She tried to make me feel better by telling me how she'd read my paper and removed the WiFi card!", Barbie exclaimed, still frustrated, "I got most of her subordinates but it's all bureaucratic reports, not tech details.
+Think that's enough?"

+Skipper thought about it "How the Agency exploits targets is being rediscovered, like the Dual_EC_DRBG backdoor, or all the firmware backdoors your company discovered."

+"But those reports prove that everyone is a target."
+Barbie said it with a touch of regret.
+Skipper let it sink in "Feels different doesn't it?"

-"So who's the journalist you lined up to meet us over there?"
-Skipper tried her best, but couldn't quite deliver the joke with a straight face "You'd know them from The Guardian, a certain Bechdel T." Barbie laughed "Your codenames are the best."
+They spent a few quiet minutes before Barbie asked "So who's the journalist you lined up to meet us over there?"
+Skipper tried, but couldn't quite deliver the joke with a straight face "You'd know them from The Guardian, a certain Bechdel T." Barbie laughed "Your codenames are the best!"

 "Hey, one last pillow fight?"